An operating lease is a contract that allows for the use of an asset but does not convey ownership rights of the asset.

 Operating leases are counted as off-balance sheet finance.
 What this means is that any leased asset and associated liabilities are not included on the company’s balance sheet, protecting the ratio of debt to equity.

-If you want to see how Kennet can help you and your business, get in touch with our friendly team by calling us on 01675 469200 or by clicking the link below.
+If you want to see how Kennet can help you and your business with operating leases or any other type of finance or leasing, get in touch with our friendly team by calling us on 01675 469200 or by clicking the link below.